Quickly exit this site by pressing the Escape key

 Motivated by the desire to make a real difference, joining the police was always part of the plan for PC Pecoo.
-Having worked as an Early Interventions Officer, she began her journey at the Met as a volunteer police officer nine years ago and now works as part of the Emergency Response Team.
+Having worked as an Early Interventions Officer, she began her journey at the Met as a special constable nine years ago and now work as part of the Emergency Response Team.
 Raising three young daughters in London, she is passionate about making this city a better place for their future.

 Working alongside her team and closely with local communities, she sees the direct impact her work has in building a safer London for us all.

 What would you say is the most difficult thing about your job currently?

 Working during the current Black Lives Matter protests and having people tell me I am part of the problem.
 That's tough to hear, but I usually respond by saying that no matter what perceptions you have of the police, we are here when people need us most.
 If you call the police we'll be there and we'll help no matter what your opinion is of the police.
 The reality is that we need the law and the police and we can't change that so we have to get behind it.

 When I joined, my sisters thought I was crazy as they were worried about my safety after seeing mainly negative press as they live abroad.
 Now they understand that working as part of a team, there’s always a colleague there to have my back, always someone to help me and now they are really proud of their little sister.

 I have always wanted to be a police officer from as long as I can remember.
 I love London and I wanted to be a visible presence and help to make it safe for people going about their daily lives.
 I'm raising my three daughters here and want them to feel safe.
 I feel like I'm making a difference not just to their lives, but many others.

 What is the most rewarding aspect of your job?